-The coming together of Rebecca Marie Miller & Joy Pearson as Portland, Oregon’s Lenore., is serendipitous, to say the least.
+The coming together of Rebecca Marie Miller and Joy Pearson as Portland, Oregon’s Lenore., was serendipitous, to say the least.

-After individually hitting rock bottom — Pearson following a divorce & Miller after a period of destitution in LA —
+After individually hitting rock bottom — Pearson following a divorce and Miller after a period of destitution in LA —

-the pair separately turned to songwriting in the search for a still point in their turning worlds.
+the pair separately turned to songwriting in their search for still points in a turning world.

-After years of lending their abilities to other projects, they finally found themselves spinning on the same axis when a chance meeting sparked an immediate connection.
-A drunken night ensued & before they’d even scoped each other’s material, they'd committed.
+After many miles and moons spent lending their abilities to other projects, they finally found themselves spinning on the same axis when a chance meeting sparked an immediate connection.
+A drunken night ensued and before they’d even scoped each other’s material, they'd committed.

-Since forming Lenore., Miller & Pearson have gained full-time collaborators in seasoned Portland musicians
+Miller and Pearson initially formed Lenore. as a duo, but have long since gained full-time collaborators in seasoned Portland musicians

 Edward Cameron (classical guitar), Jessie Dettwiler (cello) and Austin Christ (bass and electric guitar).